lytbfml/Nemolib_App/README.md

 We used [Angular](https://angular.io/) (v7.3.5) for the front end, and [Spring Boot](https://spring.io) (v2.1.2.RELEASE) for the back end.
 Both of the front-end and back-end applications are deployed on my AWS.
 To access the back end api, please go to [Swagger UI](http://34.221.211.106:8080/swagger-ui.html#/).
+(Only available in US West)
 To acces the front end web page, please go to [NemoLib Application](http://nemolibapp.s3-website-us-west-2.amazonaws.com/).
-Note the above links might be invalid because I am using my personal AWS account.
+Note the above links might be invalid because I am using my personal AWS account and I only have one EC2 instance for US West.

 To learn more, please contact wyxiao@uw.edu, hsuy717@uw.edu.